mlibrary/about-vermont/src/content/publish-with-us.md

 Staffed by two editorial directors—one for books and one for journals—the UVM Press provides consultation, strategy, editorial, and production services on a case-by-case basis.

-The UVM Press also provides access to, training on, and support services for the online publishing platform we use for journal article submissions, peer review, production, and publication.
+The UVM Press also provides access to, training on, and support services for Janeway, the online publishing platform we use for journal article submissions, peer review, production, and publication.

+## Our Honorarium Policy for Book Authors

+As a diamond open access publisher, the University of Vermont Press promotes equity and fairness in scholarly publishing.
+We offer our book authors a modest honorarium to compensate them for their time and for their support of diamond open access publishing.

+Book authors are paid an honorarium according to the style of book they are writing for UVM Press:

+* **Monograph:** Authors receive $500 with half paid upon signature of the contract and the remaining balance paid upon submission of a production-ready manuscript.
+* **Contributed volume:** The lead editor receives $500 with half paid upon signature of the contract and the remaining balance paid upon submission of a production-ready manuscript.
+* ***Janus Debates* series:** Authors receive $1,500 with half paid upon signature of the contract and the remaining balance paid upon submission of a production-ready manuscript.
+* Authors submitting alternative forms of content receive an honorarium on a case-by-case basis.

+Payment of an honorarium requires submission of a W-9 or W-8BEN via UVM File Transfer Service.

+For more information on the UVM Press books honorarium policy, please contact [Thomas Krause, Editorial Director for Books](mailto:press@uvm.edu).